dat-ecosystem/dat/readme.md

 The manual merge can be tricky to implement.
 In your import script you will have to write the logic for how to check if an incoming row already exists in your database.
 Does the Excel file have it's own Crime IDs that you can use to look up existing records, or are you searching for the existing record by other method?
 Do you assume that the incoming row should completely overwrite the existing row, or do you try to do a full row merge?

-At this point the import script is probably a few dozen lines and is very specific to both the Oakland police departments data as well as your application's database.
+At this point the import script is probably a few dozen lines and is very specific to both the police department's data as well as your application's database.
 If you decide to switch from MySQL to PostgreSQL in the future you will have to revisit this script and re-write major parts of it.

 If you have to do things like clean up formatting errors in the Police data, reproject geographic coordinates, or change the data in other ways there is no straightforward way to share those changes publicly.
 The best case scenario is that you put your import script on GitHub and name it something like 'City-Police-Crime-MySQL-Import' so that other developers that want to consume the crime data in your city won't have to go through all the work that you just went through.